 The debt agreements of the Parent Company, LPI, MPI, MPCL and SMGP BESS impose a number of covenants including, but not limited to, maintenance of certain financial ratios throughout the duration of the term of the debt agreements.
-The terms and conditions of the debt agreements also contain negative pledge provision with certain limitations on the ability of the Parent Company and its material subsidiaries, LPI, MPI, MPCL and SMGP BESS to create or have outstanding any security interest upon or with respect to any of the present or future business, undertaking, assets or revenue (including any uncalled capital) of the Parent Company or any of its material subsidiaries, LPI, MPI, MPCL and SMGP BESS to secure any indebtedness, subject to certain exceptions.
+The terms and conditions of the debt agreements also contain negative pledge provision with certain limitations on the ability of the Parent Company and its material subsidiaries, LPI, MPI, MPCL and SMGP BESS to create or have outstanding any security interest upon or with respect to any of the present or future business, undertaking, assets or revenue (including any uncalled capital) of the Parent Company or any of its material subsidiaries, LPI, MPI, MPCL to certain exceptions.